GenericMage/CoinClash/Type-A/Documentation/CCLiquidityTemplateDocs.md

 # CCLiquidityTemplate Documentation

 ## Overview
-The `CCLiquidityTemplate`, implemented in Solidity (^0.8.2), manages liquidity pools, fees, and slot updates in a decentralized trading platform.
+The `CCLiquidityTemplate`, implemented in Solidity (^0.8.2), manages liquidity pools, fees, slot updates, and payout functionality in a decentralized trading platform.
 It integrates with `ICCAgent`, `ITokenRegistry`, `ICCListing`, `IERC20`, and `ICCGlobalizer` for registry updates, token operations, and liquidity globalization.
 State variables are public, accessed via auto-generated getters or unique view functions, with amounts normalized to 1e18.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation with try-catch for external calls.
 Reentrancy protection is handled at the router level.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.1.7 (Updated 2025-08-31)
+**Version**: 0.1.9 (Updated 2025-08-31)

 **Changes**:
+- v0.1.9: Removed redundant `globalizeUpdate` call from `ssUpdate`.
+- v0.1.8: Added payout functionality (`ssUpdate`, `PayoutUpdate`, `LongPayoutStruct`, `ShortPayoutStruct`, `longPayout`, `shortPayout`, `longPayoutByIndex`, `shortPayoutByIndex`, `userPayoutIDs`, `activeLongPayouts`, `activeShortPayouts`, `activeUserPayoutIDs`, `PayoutOrderCreated`, `PayoutOrderUpdated`, `removePendingOrder`, `getNextPayoutID`, and view functions) from `CCListingTemplate.sol`.
 - v0.1.7: Removed `xPrepOut`, `xExecuteOut`, `yPrepOut`, `yExecuteOut`, moved to `CCLiquidityPartial.sol` (v0.1.4).
 Renamed `update` to `ccUpdate` to align with `CCLiquidityPartial.sol` and avoid call forwarding.
 - v0.1.6: Added `resetRouters` function to fetch lister via `ICCAgent.getLister`, restrict to lister, and update `routers` and `routerAddresses` with `ICCAgent.getRouters`.
 - v0.1.4: Removed fixed gas limit in `globalizeUpdate` for `ICCAgent.globalizerAddress` and `ITokenRegistry.initializeBalances`.
 Modified `globalizeUpdate` to emit events (`GlobalizeUpdateFailed`, `UpdateRegistryFailed`) on failure without reverting, ensuring deposits succeed.
 Consolidated registry update into `globalizeUpdate` for atomicity.